The following is a November 2017 update of the obituary of William A. Peeples II his son Stephen K. Peeples wrote in November 2003.

 Peeples is survived by brothers Edward Thielens Peeples, 88, of Rio Rancho, N.M. and Richard Dole Peeples, 79, of Wauwatosa, Wisc.; sister Persis-Jane Peeples Cline, 86, of Scarsdale, N.Y.; son Stephen Kerr Peeples, 52, of Santa Clarita, Calif.; daughter Ruth Locke Peeples, 48, of West Los Angeles; grandsons Scot Lawrence Peeples, 18, of Santa Clarita, Calif. and Michael William Glenn Hooper, 10, of West Los Angeles; and granddaughter Veronica Joan Peeples, 16, of Santa Clarita, Calif.

 A memorial gathering to celebrate the life of William A. Peeples II took place Saturday, Dec.
-13, 2003 at 11 a.m. in the Chapel and Fireside Rooms of the First United Methodist Church of Santa Monica, corner of 11th and Washington.
-Family, friends and former co-workers are invited to attend.
+13, 2003, at 11 a.m. in the Chapel and Fireside Rooms of the First United Methodist Church of Santa Monica, corner of 11th and Washington.
+Family, friends, and former co-workers attended to pay their respects.

 In lieu of flowers, the family requested donations be made in his name to the Sigma Delta Chi Foundation.

 Burial services were private, at sea, in Santa Monica Bay off the coast of Bill’s nautical home, Marina del Rey, where Billow was docked.